Bigscreen Beyond #

 You can get the “Bigscreen Beyond Driver” app from Steam working via Proton by following these instructions:

-Note that currently eye camera firmware loading and updates do not work, but HMD firmware updates do work.
+Currently eye camera firmware loading & updates don’t work (see below for info on getting eyetracking working), but HMD firmware updates do work.

 Download Windows SteamVR via SteamCMD #

-You can easily downlwad the Windows version of SteamVR via SteamCMD.
+You can easily download the Windows version of SteamVR via SteamCMD.
 To do this:

 - Download SteamCMD